tsoding/rust-browser-game/README.md

 Building step is optional.
 The compiled version of the game (`game.wasm`) is committed into the repo just in case you wanna quickly check the game without wrestling with the Rust compiler.

-1. Start an HTTP Server (for example Python's SimpleHTTPServer):
+1. Start an HTTP Server (for example Python's Simple HTTP Server):

 ```console
 $ python3 -m http.server 6969